 A business process interlinks a range of systemic tasks.
 These repeatable tasks work together to achieve specific objectives.
 Think of processes as a step above workflow.

-It’s through processes that an enterprise delivers goods or services to the end-user.
-A business process involves a broad set of stakeholders, data and impact.
+It’s through processes that an enterprise delivers goods or services to the end user.
+A business process involves a broad set of stakeholders, data, and impact.
 It aims to add value to the output.
-How a company structures its processes influences the cost of production and the quality of products or services.
+How a company structures its processes influence the cost of production and the quality of products or services.

 Companies use business processes to deal with large-scale challenges that impede organisational goals.
 Through business process management (BPM or BPMS), an enterprise can identify the areas to focus on, allowing efficient resource allocation.